 Tabat started as a proposal for an area for an online game my friend James was creating in the mid-nineties.
 I wanted to do a seaport, and I was inspired by the building system that James had created, which allowed one to add conditional descriptions to a room, ones that would only appear if certain conditions were met, such as it being high tide, or spring, or some combination of similar factors.
 I loved that, and created things like a street whose tiles underfoot changed according to the lunar cycle.

 The game never came to pass, but several years later I returned to Tabat.
 At the time Armageddon was closed to players every Saturday in order to allow the staff to coordinate and conduct maintenance.
 I suggested that a MUD set in a very small area would allow the players to socialize and roleplay, and set about recreating the city, mapping it out and beginning to figure out some of its history.
-That project also never was completed, but finally in 2004 I began writing stories set in Tabat, because I knew it so well.
+That project also never was completed, but finally in 2004 I began writing stories set in Tabat and the surrounding world, because I knew it so well.

 As I’ve written in it, it’s continued to grow in clarity and new landmarks have appeared, such as the Piskie Wood, the Great Tram, and the waterfall in the Duke’s Plaza.
 Its growth has been shaped by my interest in and reading of early American history.
 I’m very fond of Tabat, and I’d like to see it reach the heights of other fantasy fiction cities, such as Ambergris and Lankhmar.